“Christoph Gielen Goes Up In The Air, Shares a Broad Perspective On Solitary Confinement,” – april, 2013

 CNN World

-daily “America’s suburban sprawl elevated to aerial art” (UK) — november, 2010
+Matthew Knight, “America’s suburban sprawl elevated to aerial art”, daily

 Go to link